Magnetism

 One pair of ends attract and one pair repels.

-We say that a magnet has a north and south pole.
+A ferromagnet has a north and south pole just like an electromagnet.
 North and south poles attract, while two of the same poles repel.

 If you break a magnet, each smaller piece also has a north and south pole.
 It's impossible to have a single north or south pole, a monopole.

 You can see a 2D slice of the 3D field from a magnet by sprinkling small bits of iron around the magnet.
-The field has north and south poles just like electromagnet.
+The field has the same shape as the field from circular current in an electromagnet.

 Electrons do something similar to spinning around, but with some quantum mechanical differences.
-This "spin" is the source of magnetic fields in ferromagnetic metals.
+These electron "spins" count as moving charges, so they produce magnetic fields.

 Question: What direction are the field lines at the north pole of a ferromagnet or an electromagnet?